 - Several Neighbourhood Plans need to be updated while other areas of the city do not yet have a neighbourhood plan.
 This initiative will determine the order for developing plans to address local needs and opportunities for intensification.

 - Redevelopment of the former railyards and Taylor Field site represents a once in a lifetime opportunity to bring thousands of new residents to the City’s core which would drastically increase the intensification rate.

 - This project will rewrite the City’s current zoning bylaw to bring it in conformity with the OCP.
 Modernizing existing zoning regulations should remove some of the existing regulatory barriers for redeveloping infill sites.

-- The Study is looking at regulatory, environmental, social and economic barriers to private sector redevelopment of various types of underutilized sites throughout the Regina.
+- The Study looks at regulatory, environmental, social and economic barriers to private sector redevelopment of various types of underutilized sites throughout Regina.

-- The Study will recommend specific actions the City can take to improve the viability of redeveloping these lands and could include improvements to existing regulatory processes and financial incentives (see Underutilized Land Improvement Strategy).
+- The Study recommends specific actions the City can take to improve the viability of redeveloping these lands, including improvements to existing regulatory processes and financial incentives (see Underutilized Land Improvement Strategy).

 Water and Wastewater Master Plans

 - The Water and Wastewater Master Plans will guide investment in these two major infrastructure systems to support growth in new areas as well as development within the existing city.